-The work of Stephanie Rachael is inspired by monumental structures, epic landscapes, and natural wonders.
-In my practice I draw on the landscape and the textures & forms of the natural environment as metaphor for the body and the journey – the rugged steeps and crags are used to speak of my own lived experiences and concerns as an artist.
+The work of Stephanie Rachael is that of monumental in micro, alien landscapes in miniature, and expressive dark luxury.
+In my practice I draw on landscape, texture, & contrasting forms of the environment as metaphor for the body and the journey – the rugged steeps and crags are used to speak of my own lived experiences and concerns as an artist.
 Through engaging with the transience and imperfection of the natural world, I relinquish anguish in favour of a quiet calm.

-“Inheritance” Group Exhibition, Griffith Project Gallery – January – February 2016
++“Inheritance” Group Exhibition, Project Gallery - January – February 2016

 Ethical Practice & Sustainability